 Rose created, produced and hosted “The Charlie Rose Show” for KXAS-TV Dallas/Ft.
 Worth (1979-1981) and secured its national syndication in 1981 by moving the program to Washington, D.C., where it was broadcast on WRC-TV, the NBC-owned station (1981-1984).
 He also hosted and produced a daily hour-long talk show, co-hosted “AM/Chicago” for WLS-TV Chicago (1978-1979) and served as a correspondent for NBC News in Washington (1976-1977).

 Rose entered television journalism full-time as managing editor of “Bill Moyers’ International Report” on PBS (1974-75).
 He was the executive producer of the PBS series “Bill Moyers’ Journal” (1975-76) and served as a correspondent for “USA: People and Politics,” Moyers” weekly PBS series on the 1976 political campaign, for which they received a Peabody Award.

 Rose is the recipient of the Legion d’honneur, many honorary degrees, and numerous awards from the scientific and journalism communities including the Walter Cronkite Award for Excellence in Journalism.
 In 2014, he appeared on TIME’s list of the 100 Most Influential People in the world.

 Rose won both Emmy and Peabody awards for his September 2013 interview with Syrian President Bashar al-Assad that made worldwide headlines.

 Charlie Rose was born in Henderson, North Carolina, and graduated from Duke University with a B.A. in History and a J.D. from the School of Law.
+He also attended the New York University Graduate School of Business.
 He is a frequent moderator at global forums around the world.
 He lives in New York City and Bellport, Long Island.